ZeTioZ/ZeFreeze/README.md

 	- Add a "/freeze info" command to know the reason of the player's freeze (Added - 0.1.2)
 	- Add a location to teleport both the player and the staff member to a specific spot for control (0.2.0)
 	- Add No PvP and No Block Break on freeze (0.3.0)
-	- Add an anti-disconnect screen and an item saying what the player has to do (In Progress)
 	- Tab completion support for the commands (1.0.0)
+	- Block commands while frozen with a possible whitelist (1.1.0)
+	- Add an anti-disconnection GUI and an item saying what the player has to do (1.2.0)
 </details>

 Need support ?
 Feel free to contact me on discord!
 [Click here to join the discord](https://discord.gg/93yXste)!